cunicopia-dev/local-tts-studio/README.md

 ### Prerequisites

-1. Python 3.8 or higher
+1. Python 3.8 or higher but not past 3.11
 2. FFmpeg (for audio processing)

 ```bash